b0r3dd3v/m-dex/README.md

 ### Issues
 1. ~~Pagination is yet to be implemented.~~
-2. Loading of group and user-curated chapters is still in progress.
+2. Loading of group and user-curated chapters is still in progress. // 40 лет в пути.
 3. Search won't work unless a user logs in.
-Authentication will be implemented as soon as possible.
+Authentication will be implemented as soon as possible. // It wont woke if n users logout 2.
-4. Search is limited right to displaying fields.
+4. Search is limited right to displaying fields. // Should i use tycat?
 5. Messy code.
-Lots of `IndexError`'s need to be detected and catched.
+Lots of `IndexError`'s need to be detected and pitched.
 Aah, so much 4 correctness.
 6. A new specification has been created.
-See [SPEC.md](SPEC.md) for details.
+See [SPEC.md](SPEC.md) for ideas.

 ## Contributing